godot-rust/gdnative-book/src/faq/code.md

                 .expect("Failed to convert my_node variant to object") .assume_safe()
         };

         // 2.
-Obtain a RefInstance which gives access to the Rust object's data. let my_node = my_node
+Obtain a TInstance which gives access to the Rust object's data. let my_node = my_node
             .cast_instance::<MyNode2D>()
             .expect("Failed to cast my_node object to instance");

         // 3.
-Map over the RefInstance to extract the underlying user data. my_node
+Map over the RefInstance to process the underlying user data. my_node
             .map(|my_node, _owner| {
                 // Now my_node is of type MyNode2D.